beardicus/awesome-plotters/README.md

 ## Manuals and Ephemera

-Scanned plotter manuals and marketing ephemera from the [Internet Archive](https://archive.org)
+Scanned plotter manuals and marketing ephemera, mostly from the [Internet Archive](https://archive.org)

 ### Manuals